nicholashennellfoley/automation-workflow-example/README.md

 ![Screenshot of workflow](Screenshot%20of%20Workflow%20-%20Nicholas%20Hennell-Foley.png)
-**To see the full resolution, right click on the image to open it in a new tab or download it**.
+**To see the full resolution, right click on the image and choose "Open image in new tab", or download it**.

 # Download n8n Workflow